mdpiper/dakota-experiments/experiments/hydrotrend-centered-parameter-study/README.md

-# Dakota: HydroTrend Experiment 1
+# Dakota: HydroTrend Centered Parameter Study Experiment

 In this computer experiment,
 a centered parameter study of HydroTrend